techmovie/easy-upload/README-en.md

 ## Features

-- Support transfer between Chinese and international sites of different web architectures by automatically fill in info such as description, video parameters, etc.
+- Supports transfer between Chinese and international sites of different web architectures by automatically filling in info such as description, video parameters, etc.
-- Support custom configuration of transfer sites.
+- Supports custom configuration of transfer sites.
 - Support batch transfer.
 Batch transfer to target sites with one-click.
 - Add thumbnail transfer from original image to meet screenshot requirements by some sites.
-- Support grabbing Douban movie description based on IMDB info, when some domestic sites requires Douban info in reproducing from international sites.
+- Support grabbing Douban movie description based on IMDB info, when some Chinese sites requires Douban info in reproducing from international sites.
 - Allow filling info on upload page by unified yaml config of the site, making it easier to add an unsupported site.
 If you want to add an unsupported site, please turn to [Site Configuration Rules](https://github.com/techmovie/easy-upload/wiki/How-to-Add-Unsupported-Sites)
 - Support quick search of current resource, and the site for searching is configurable.
 - Support batch uploading screenshots to ptpimg, which can solve the problem that screenshots of some sites cannot be displayed on other sites
-- By clicking the quick search button, you can check whether the target tracker has the current torrent(Only support site based on NexusPHP by now)
+- Allows checking whether the target tracker has the current torrent by clicking the quick search button (only supports site based on NexusPHP by now).

   ![](https://ptpimg.me/4475d0.gif)